List of county routes in Suffolk County, New York (51–75): County Route 54

 County Route 54 is mainly Hulse Landing Road, a two-lane road that runs north and south Wading River.

 The northern terminus of CR 54 at the wye at Wildwood State Park.

 The route begins at Sound Avenue in Wading River, with Hulse Landing Road continuing south from the intersection.
 The road passes by a Wading River Fire Department depot and several businesses within the housing it passes through.

 Though Hulse Landing Road heads straight north toward Old North Country Road along the western border of Wildwood State Park, CR 54 curves northeast into Wildwood Road, the southern entrance of the park.

 Although there was signage at the southern terminus of Hulse Landing road at NY 25A, the portion of CR 54 between Sound Avenue and 25A has been decommissioned.

 The road formerly began at NY 25A near land formerly owned by the Calverton Naval Weapons Industrial Reserve Plant.

 Between NY 25A and Sound Avenue the formerly proposed Nugent Drive Extension was supposed to cross over CR 54 at an interchange.
 The Nugent Drive Extension was intended to serve as the relocated NY 25A.
 Sound Avenue was to be transformed into a dead end street west of former CR 54.
 Today, the land intended to be used for the road is now part of a housing development.

 The portion of CR 54 north of Sound Avenue was designated as NY 352 from c.
 1931 to c.
 1938.
+CR 54 was also designated as NY 254 at some point during the 1930's and 1940's.